ethereum/retesteth/docs/gettingStarted.md

    mkdir ~/tests/config/gethOutside
    cp ~/tests/config/geth/config ~/tests/config/gethOutside
    ~~~
-1. Edit the `config` file for the new client.
-Replace the `socketAddress` value with the IP address and port for the client.
+1. If you want to specify the IP address and port in the `config` file, modify the host in the `socketAddress` to
-1. Modify the host in the `socketAddress` to the appropriate remote address.
+   the appropriate remote address.
 For example,
    ~~~
    {
     "name" : "Ethereum GO on TCP",